OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/tools/tools.md

 The ***Tools / Select on Map*** menu button is enabled when a map is displayed (using ***View / Map***) and time series are listed in the upper right part of the main window.
 The locations corresponding to selected time series or all time series in this list can be displayed on the map.
-See the [Spatial Data Integration](../spatial/spatial.md) chapter for more information.
+See the [Processing / Spatial Data](../processing/spatial-data/spatial-data.md) documentation for more information.
 Map features are implemented at only a basic level.

 ## TSTool Options ##